 As long as they don’t make their way inside or bother humans, most cockroaches are actually beneficial to the environment by helping with decomposition.
 Cockroaches will eat almost anything, which helps clean up the earth.

 The most common cockroach species that invade homes are German cockroaches.
 They have been invading human habitations since ancient times.
-Unfortunately, for folks in Lancaster, they typically only live indoors near where humans reside, which makes them a significant pest problem.
+Unfortunately for folks in Lancaster, typically only live indoors near where humans reside, which makes them a significant pest problem.

 There are around 4,600 species of cockroaches in the world.
 Only a few are regularly found in homes, including the American cockroach, the Australian cockroach, the Oriental or Asian cockroach, the brown-banded cockroach, and worst of all, the German cockroach.